WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 I joined the Checkie.ai beta.
-Checkie.ai is a tool meant to assist testers coming up with ideas for testing web pages.
+Checkie.ai is a tool meant to come up with ideas for testing web pages.
 It is a Chrome extension you can invoke on a given page that will target different bots at the page and product testing ideas, some suggestions for things